Lullabot/ejectorseat/README.markdown

 Another effect of this module is that if a user has multiple tabs open of the same Drupal site, and they log out in one tab, they will be logged out in all tabs.

-In order to improve performance, the ajax callback (and associated Drupal boostrap) only runs if the Drupal page is in focus (the active front window).
+In order to improve performance, the ajax callback (and associated Drupal bootstrap) only runs if the Drupal page is in focus (the active front window).
 Once a window becomes active it will immediately do an ajax check if the script is overdue.